More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Comparing Biological and Artificial Computation

 \subsubsection{Biological}

-The most abundant feature in the nervous system is synapses: the human brain contains approximately 500 trillion, or approximately 6,000 per neuron on average ~\parencite{santuy_estimation_2020, herculano-houzel_human_2009}.
+The most abundant feature in the nervous system is synapses: estimates place the number in the human brain between 100 and 1000 trillion total synapses, or a median value of approximately 6,000 per neuron ~\parencite{santuy_estimation_2020, herculano-houzel_human_2009}.
 A synapse (Figure \ref{fig:synapses}) is a connection made between two specialized, electrically active cells---neurons---that allows the electronic activity of one neuron to influence another.
 When a neuron is electrically active (described in more detail in Section \ref{sec_neurons}), it sends a signal down a long ``axon'' to synaptic terminals.
 These terminals release chemicals, such as glutamate or gamma-aminobutyric acid (GABA).
 These chemicals, contained in synaptic vesicles, diffuse across the ``cleft'' between the two cells, and a portion will be received by a receiving partner on the other neuron: a dendritic ``spine,'' named for its appearance under magnification~\parencite{hering2001dentritic}.
 Each chemical exerts a unique influence on the postsynaptic neuron: some, such as glutamate, are excitatory, whereas others, such as GABA, are inhibitory.
 Across the nervous system, an approximate prevalence of 20\% inhibitory and 80\% excitatory synapses is observed~\parencite{meunier_modulation_2017}.
+The amount of neurotransmitters emitted, transported, and received through the synapse subject to variability, as each step of the transmission process is probabilistic, rather than deterministic \cite{branco_probability_2009}.

 Synapses demonstrate intrinsic dynamics, such as short-term potentiation, long-term potentiation, and long-term depression, that influence the relative ``strength'' of each synaptic connection.
 These dynamics involve signals such as the concentration of calcium ions that can accumulate near synapses, the amount of neurotransmitters available, and the concentration of modulatory chemical signals such as acetylcholine and norepinephrine~\parencite{kudithipudi_biological_2022}.
 The interplay of these dynamics is thought to be responsible for a large part of the brain's learning capability; by adjusting the size of dendritic spines, the release of neurotransmitters, and even physical connections between neurons, the propagation and interplay of electronic activity within the nervous system can be changed over time~\parencite{meunier_modulation_2017, doya_metalearning_2002, smart_regulation_2000}.
 Synapses can remain highly stable over time, allowing the brain to store long-term information~\parencite{holtmaat_transient_2005}.